 How to avoid it: To make sure the government doesn’t get involved in your wealth management and health care during your lifetime, you need to determine who will be your power of attorney.
 You can appoint durable and medical powers of attorney for various categories of management in your life and estate.
 A solid long-term care plan, living will, and fully-funded revocable trust are also crucial components in avoiding living probate proceedings.

 Probate is the name for the court proceeding that takes place after your death to prove that your will is valid and that its terms are carried out accurately and legally.
 Probate brings your financial and personal affairs out into the open via public forum, and your estate can dwindle due to legal fees incurred during this time.
 It can also take an excessive amount of time due to the slow nature of court proceedings, dragging out a potentially stressful episode for your family.

 How to avoid it: Having a will does not avoid probate, since all wills must go through probate to be validated.
 Although you’ll often hear about joint tenancy, beneficiary designations, and other probate avoidance options as alternatives to wills, only a fully funded revocable trust can consolidate the management and preservation of all types of assets.
 So, the best way to avoid probate is to work with your estate planning attorney to establish and fully fund a revocable living trust and name your beneficiaries and trustees ahead of time.

 We’re here to help

 Estate planning can be a daunting thing to consider when you’re busy.
 And we know you are.
 That’s why we work diligently to present you with the best estate planning tools and strategies in a straightforward manner, letting you get back to focusing on what’s most important to you today.
-Give us a Call us today at 832.408.0505 to discuss what strategies will work best to keep your assets in your family and the court out of your affairs.
+Call or contact us today to discuss what strategies will work best to keep your assets in your family and the court out of your affairs.